sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### `ProjectCacheAnalyzer`
-We can utilize the cache models we created to analyze which targets need to be regenerated.
-The `ProjectCacheAnalyzer` takes in an instance of `ProjectInstallationCache` and outputs a `ProjectCacheAnalysisResult` object that contains the list of targets that have been added, removed, and changed.
+We can utilize the cache models we created to analyze which targets and their associate projects need to be regenerated.
+The `ProjectCacheAnalyzer` takes an instance of a `ProjectInstallationCache` and outputs a `ProjectCacheAnalysisResult` object that contains the list of targets that have been added, removed, and changed.

 ```ruby
 class ProjectCacheAnalyzer